Sequential nonabsorbing microwave single-photon detector: Results

-The solid red curve in Fig.~\ref{fig_gammaC} shows our results with the most complete model of the imperfections that uses the Hamiltonian~\eqref{Hamiltonian} with non-zero $\kappa$, $\gamma_{11}$, and $\gamma_{22}$.
+The solid red curve in Fig.~\ref{fig_gammaC} shows our results with the most complete model of the imperfections that uses the Hamiltonian~\eqref{Hamiltonian} with $\kappa/\gamma_{01}=3.2\cdot 10^{-5}$.
 The states in Figs.~\ref{fig_setup}(d)~and~(e) correspond to $\gamma_c/\gamma_{01}=0.1$ on this curve.
-The dashed green curve only differs from the solid red one in setting $\kappa=0$.
+The dotted black and dashed green curves only differ from the solid red one in setting $\kappa/\gamma_{01}=3.2\cdot 10^{-4}$ and $\kappa=0$, respectively.
 The dash-dotted blue curve represents the almost ideal case with $\kappa=\gamma_{11}=\gamma_{22}=0$ and uses the Hamiltonian~\eqref{Hamiltonian_disp} so that it is only limited by the non-zero ratio $\gamma_c/\gamma_{01}$, achieving $\mathcal{F}_M=100\%$ for $\gamma_c/\gamma_{01}\rightarrow 0$.
 Comparison of these curves illustrates the different effect of the imperfections of the artificial atom and the resonator.
 The imperfections of the artificial atom add a constant term to $P_{\text{E},M}$, since the artificial atom only acts as a mediator of the interaction and effectively stores every part of the incident photon only for a limited time.
 The non-zero $\kappa$ of the resonator, on the other hand, gives a larger error with smaller $\gamma_c/\gamma_{01}$, since the state has to be stored in the resonator for a longer time.